-In the second quarter of 2011, the City of New York was engaged in project administration for the NYSE project and is working on providing LMDC required project records for compliance with the Subrecipient Agreement.
-The City of New York is also working on providing LMDC with project information and budget regarding their request to install two interpretative bollards in the New York Stock Exchange Area.
+In the third quarter of 2011, the City of New York was engaged in project administration for the NYSE project and continues to work on providing LMDC required project records for compliance with the Subrecipient Agreement.
+The City of New York also continues to work on providing LMDC with project information and budget regarding their request to install two interpretative bollards in the New York Stock Exchange Area.